nagyist/cloudant-QueryObjc/README.md

 Cloudant Query Objective C is an Objective C implementation of [Cloudant Query][1] for iOS and OS X. It works in concert with [CDTDatastore][2], it's not a standalone querying engine.

-Cloudant Query is based on MongoDB's query implementation, so users of MongoDB should feel at home using Cloudant Query in their mobile applications.
+Cloudant Query is inspired by MongoDB's query implementation, so users of MongoDB should feel at home using Cloudant Query in their mobile applications.
 Where behaviours differ, the Mobile version of Cloudant Query tries to stick to what Cloudant Query does in the Cloudant Service rather than MongoDB's behavior.